 In my teens, I developed a love for Japan.
 I started learning the language because I wanted to understand what the characters in my favorite anime were saying.
 Even though I lost the interest in anime quite quickly, my love for Japan only grew.
 At first, it was the music, then the food and traditions.
 My first visit was at 18.
 I stayed with a host family in Tokyo and attended a language school for 6 weeks.
 After that I came back repeatedly, and after my graduation, I came here for work and have been living in Japan for almost 3 years now.

 I am still fascinated by everything the Japanese people do, but I have grown restless staying in one place.
 My Japanese boyfriend thankfully feels the same way and so we are going to start a big adventure in July 2018.
 A trip around the world.
 It will take one year and we will be visiting at least 22 countries.

-I also would like you to know that I am using Affiliate Links throughout this website.
-If you purchase something through one of these links I will earn a small percentage of the sale, at no extra cost to you, so don’t hesitate to use these links.
+Also, I would like you to know that I am using Affiliate Links throughout this website.
+If you purchase something through one of these links I will earn a small percentage of the sale, at no extra cost to you.
+So, don’t hesitate to use these links.

 I am also using advertising on this website.
 Please note that advertising is not chosen by myself and I can’t speak to the quality of products or services advertised.
 Use at your own discretion.

 The last thing there is to say is “thank you” for your interest in me and my blog.
 I am looking forward to seeing more from you and I love getting to know the people who visit.

 So don’t hesitate to leave a comment anywhere on this website and if you want to, you can also just drop me an email to say hi.